ppiotrekp/ppiotrekp/README.md

 ### Hi, I'm Piotr  👋

-- 🔭 I’m currently working on CarRentalApp project
+- 🔭 I’m currently working on Restaurant project
 - 🌱 I’m currently learning HTML, CSS, JavaScript
 - I study at University of Science and Technology in Cracow